 - Motor insurance

-Motor insurance compensates for damage caused to your vehicle or a third party’s vehicle due to accident or theft.
+Motor insurance compensates for damage caused to your vehicle or a third party’s vehicle due to situations like accident or theft.
 While it is a legal necessity, getting comprehensive coverage can better protect you and your assets.

 - Travel insurance

-Travel insurance reimburses you for costs associated with flight cancellations, loss of baggage or emergency medical expenses abroad.
+A must-have for travellers, this will reimburse you costs associated with flight delays and cancellations, loss of baggage, emergency medical expenses abroad, and more.

 - Home insurance

 Home insurance protects you and your valuables in the case of damage to your home due to natural disasters or man-made disasters such as fire and burglary.

 The biggest purpose of life insurance is risk management.
 Essentially, it is a contract that ensures that upon your demise, your beneficiaries will receive financial compensation to help support them.
 Some life insurance policies also cover terminal illnesses and permanent disability to various degrees.

 Life insurance is particularly important if you’re the sole breadwinner in your family.
 Risk is present all around us, and in the case of sudden death, you’d want your family’s financial security to be taken care of.